Building FAQs

-A permit brings you the service of Building Department Plans Reviewers and Inspectors who are experts in their field.
-In addition to providing advice, they approve each phase of your project, checking to see that the work is done in accordance with the code and the approved plans.
-Working without a permit is illegal and can result in fines and cause problems if and when you sell your house.
+Building Department Plans Reviewers and Inspectors are experts in their field, they ensure that that the public remains safe through the duration of construction projects, they ensure the work is done in accordance with the Florida Building Codes and the approved set of Construction Documents.
+Working without a permit is illegal, can put the safety of the public at risk and can result in fines and cause issues if and when you sell your house.

 A complete set of construction documents including a permit application is required to receive a building permit.